bmc/argot/index.md

     <dependency>
       <groupId>org.clapper</groupId>
       <artifactId>argot_2.9.0</artifactId>
-      <version>0.3.1</version>
+      <version>0.3.3</version>
     </dependency>

-Version 0.3.1 is available for Scala 2.9.0, Scala 2.8.1 and Scala 2.8.0.
+Version 0.3.3 is available for Scala 2.9.0-1, Scala 2.9.0, Scala 2.8.1 and
+Scala 2.8.0.

 For more information on using Maven and Scala, see Josh Suereth's [Scala Maven Guide][].

 ## Using with SBT

+#### 0.7.x

-If you're using [SBT][] to build your code, place the following line in your project file (i.e., the Scala file in your `project/build/` directory):
+If you're using [SBT][] 0.7.x to compile your code, you can place the following line in your project file (i.e., the Scala file in your `project/build/` directory):

-    val argot = "org.clapper" %% "argot" % "0.3.1"
+    val argot = "org.clapper" %% "argot" % "0.3.3"

-**NOTES:**

-1. The first doubled percent is *not* a typo.
-It tells SBT to treat Argot as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.8.0 or Scala 2.8.1.
-See the [SBT cross-building][] page for details.
+#### 0.10.x

+If you're using [SBT][] 0.10.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
+If you're using an SBT 0.10.x Full Configuration, you're obviously smart enough to figure out what to do, on your own.

+    libraryDependencies += "org.clapper" %% "argot" % "0.3.3"

 # Building from Source